 Return on Capital Employed Overview: Univar

-Changes in earnings and sales indicate shifts in Univar's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
-Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
+Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
+Changes in earnings and sales indicate shifts in a company's ROCE.
+A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
+A low or negative ROCE suggests the opposite.
 In Q2, Univar posted an ROCE of 0.05%.

 In Univar's case, the positive ROCE ratio will be something investors pay attention to before making long-term financial decisions.